Wix Alternatives 2023: Comparing 11 Site Builders

 Somewhat complicated and overfilled editor

-When it comes to the site builders we assessed, Webflow is almost in a league of its own.
-The content management system (CMS)/website builder hybrid is definitely more technically demanding than any of the other platforms we evaluated.
+Among the website builders we reviewed, Webflow is almost in a league of its own.
+The content management system (CMS)/website builder hybrid is definitely more technically demanding than our other platforms.

-This brings both advantages and disadvantages.
-Should you be in the market for a website builder in order to avoid programming, Webflow likely won't be your cup of tea.
-The entire platform is based around coding logic, even though back end processes are intuitively visualized.
-As a result, there are fewer restrictions on your creativity with Webflow than Wix, however, you'll need to have some familiarity with web design and programming to take full advantage of them.
+This has both advantages and disadvantages.
+If you want to avoid programming, Webflow likely won't be your cup of tea.
+The platform is based on coding logic, even though back-end processes are intuitively visualized.
+As a result, there are fewer restrictions on your creativity with Webflow than Wix, however, familiarity with web design and programming is needed to take full advantage of them.

-Webflow is more complicated to use than Wix, but also more flexible.
+Webflow is more complicated to use, but also more flexible than Wix.

-If you're undecided, perhaps the excellent "Webflow University" learning center will help.
-This includes numerous tutorials and courses which do a fantastic job of explaining the platform's ins and outs.
-As a result, whereas with other site builders pretty much anyone can start using them out of the box, those beginning with Webflow should be ready to learn.
-Your diligence and patience are rewarded though, as the service does almost nothing to limit your creativity or how you manage your site.
+If you're undecided, the excellent "Webflow University" e-learning center can help.
+This includes tutorials and courses that help explain the platform's ins and outs.
+While pretty much anyone can start using other website builders out of the box, Webflow newcomers should be ready to learn.
+Your diligence and patience are rewarded though, as the platform does almost nothing to limit your creativity or how you manage your site.

 Offers nearly endless possibilities